Rahmerh/dotfiles/README.md

 ### Windows setup
 WIP

+**I am using [this](https://github.com/JMOrbegoso/Dotfiles-for-Windows-11) repo as inspiration, please check it out since it's much better than mine.**

 ### Linux setup

 I've included an install script to easily get set up.
 If you want to live on the edge and directly install execute the following: